 PROFESSIONAL SERVICE.
-Services which require a high degree of intellectual skill whereby the county's best interests are served by a unique combination of specialized knowledge, experience, and expertise.
+Services which that require a high degree of intellectual skill, and through which whereby the county's best interests are served by a unique combination of specialized knowledge, experience, and expertise.

 PUBLIC PROCUREMENT UNIT.
-The State of Illinois, any county, city, town, and any other subdivision of the state, or public agency of any such subdivision, public authority, educational, health, or other institution, any agency of the United States, and to the extent provided by law, any other entity which expends public funds for the procurement of goods, services, construction, and professional services.
+The State of Illinois, any county, city, townmunicipality, and any other subdivision of the state, or public agency of any such subdivision, public authority, educational, health, or other institution, any agency of the United States, and to the extent provided by law, any other entity which that expends public funds for the procurement of goods, services, construction, and professional services.

-PURCHASE ORDER.
-A written order signed and issued by the Purchasing Division directing a business to provide goods, services, construction or professional services on behalf of the county.
+PURCHASE ORDER- A written order signed and issued by the Purchasing Division that directing directs a business to provide goods, services, construction or professional services on behalf of the county.

 PURCHASING AGENT.
-The Purchasing Agent or any staff member of the Purchasing Division authorized to act as a PURCHASING AGENT.
+The person employed by Lake County as the head of its Purchasing Division (and whose title at the adoption of this Ordinance is "Purchasing Manager"), Purchasing Agent or any staff member of the County's Purchasing Division authorized to administer the County's purchasing process.act as a PURCHASING AGENT.

-REQUEST FOR PROPOSALS.
-A formal request to prospective vendors soliciting proposals for professional services contains, or incorporates by reference, the specifications or scope of work and all contractual terms and conditions.
-Proposals are submitted in sealed envelope and opened privately.
+REQUEST FOR PROPOSALS- A formal request to prospective vendors that solicits soliciting proposals for professional services and contains, (or incorporates by reference), the specifications or scope of work and all contractual terms and conditions.
+Vendor peroposals are submitted in sealed envelope and opened privately.
 Vendors are selected based on a qualification based evaluation.

 REQUISITION.
-An electronic request issued by a county department head or his or her designee against available and approved funds authorizing the Purchasing Division to issue a purchase order on the department's behalf.
+An electronic request issued by a county department heads or their or his or her designee against available and approved funds, which will authorizing authorize the Purchasing Division to issue a purchase order on the department's behalf.